anirbansaha1986/odoo-assignment/README.md

     database: <database>
 ```

-and then run the following command:
+After that, run the following command to install the application:

 ```
 helm install --namespace <application-namespace> <application-name> .
 ```

-You can also provide them in your command directly:
+You can also provide the connection credentials directly in your command:

 ```
 helm install --namespace <application-namespace> \